 When we arrived at the village of Gokyo the night before our ascent to Gokyo Ri, we saw a woman suffering with some potential signs of altitude sickness.
 A disorderly commotion began when a doctor from the village had seen her in distress and had come to her "rescue".
 Her guide was trying to treat her and give her oxygen.
 They got into a big argument with the uninvited doctor saying to the woman, her husband, and their guide "I'm a doctor do you want my help or not" several times.

-Did her guide make her ascend too quickly?
+Did her guide make her ascend too quickly and not take the appropriate steps to turn back early?
 Did the doctor want money for taking her into his care?
 We don't know who was in the right or wrong but in those situations it's best to have the wisdom of a good guide that you can trust.

-The helicopter rescue finally came in and she was airlifted back to Kathmandu, where they'll have to sort out the $4,500USD rescue cost.
+The helicopter rescue finally came in and they were airlifted back to Kathmandu, where they'll have to sort out the $4,500USD rescue cost.

 One of the best ways to combat altitude sickness is to get altitude pills (Acetazolamide) from your travel doctor.
 We have used these inexpensive pills daily in altitudes higher than 2500m in Peru, Kyrgyzstan and Nepal and have not had problems with altitude.

 The second best way to combat altitude sickness is to drink 3L of water a day.
 That was really difficult, but the higher you get the more important it is to stick to it.
 Water is your friend.
-A headache from dehydration at 4900m HURTS but is avoidable.
+A headache from dehydration at 4900m really hurts and is avoidable.

 Our guide had noticed that the weather was shifting.
 The past days had been sunny and bright but the weather was moving in.
 The day before our ascent up Gokyo Ri, the weather forecast was showing snow and cloud the whole next day.
 This would mean no expansive view of the highest peaks in the world that we came there for!
 Luckily our guide had 12 years of experience and told us that our best chance of seeing anything would be to leave for the climb at 4:00 AM.

 We woke up at 3:30 AM, grabbed our head lamps and hiked in the pitch black for an hour straight up the mountain.
 We were nervous about visibility due to lightning far away in the distance, but welcomed the first signs of sunlight.
-30 minutes later we reached the summit and were surprised to see blue skies and visible peaks!
+An hour later we reached the summit and were surprised to see blue skies and visible peaks!
 We were up there for a whole hour admiring the view.
+It really was the most incredible view we've ever seen.

 During our descent, the valley of clouds started to rise past us.
 That beautiful view was gone in a matter of minutes.
 We felt so bad as we made our way down watching people walk up in the fog hoping they would see the view they came there for.
 If we left just one hour later we would have missed it.
 The clouds soon turned heavy and there was a huge snow fall!
 We made it out of Gokyo just in time before the snowfall got too heavy.
 People were stuck there for a couple days since the trail became too dangerous.